-3 Business Lessons From Starz' Hit Series 'BMF' (Part 1)
+3 Business Lessons From Starz' Hit Series 'BMF' (Season 1)

-The series also highlights the brothers' initial entry into the underworld, and the circumstances that played such a pivotal role in them getting involved in it.
-Along with the trials and tribulations the brothers endured as startup “Illegal Entrepreneurs.”
+The series also highlights the brothers' entry into the underworld and the circumstances that played such a pivotal role in them getting involved in it, along with the trials and tribulations the brothers endured as illegal entrepreneurs.

-And while the series is inspired by real-life events, everyone involved in the making of the show emphasizes that the show is used as a platform to warn.
-Not to glorify the actions of the Flenory’s.
+And while the series is inspired by real-life events, everyone involved in the making of the show emphasizes that the show is used as a platform to warn; not glorify—the actions of the Flenory’s.
 But like Jadakiss said, there’s a message in everything.
 Here’s 3 business lessons from the series that can help every legit entrepreneur.

 1. Stay agile

 The Brothers had two options.
-They could’ve let their pride get in the way and stood their ground and went to war with the more powerful 12th street boys – which probably would’ve led to their likely defeat.
-Or they could be agile and relocate to another area and live to fight another day.
+They could’ve let their pride get in the way and stood their ground—which would have resulted in going to war with the more powerful 12th street boys—which probably would’ve led to their likely defeat.
+Or, they could be agile and relocate to another area and live to fight another day.

-If you’re entering an industry where there’s already more established companies that have more capital and more resources than your company has.
-And they challenge you for customers; it’s best to be agile and find a way to still serve your customers but do it without directly going up against the bigger brands that could crush your organization.
+If you’re entering an industry where there’s already more established companies that have more capital and resources than your company has, and they challenge you for customers; it’s best to be agile and find a way to still serve customers—but doing so in a way that doesn't directly challenge the bigger brands that could crush your organization.

 Here’s a few ways to do that:

 Highlight a feature of a product or service your brand provides that the bigger brands have neglected (go niche).